saurabh-pandey/padhaai/the_c_prog_lang/README.md

 Use the following for compilation: gcc -Wall -Wextra -pedantic -Werror <source_file_name>.c

+In order to run test:
+1. Goto the chapter folder.
+E.g. ch01
+2. Run tests using python -m unittest
+3. In order to run a specific test run: python -m unittest tests/test_<test_name>.py

 NOTE
 1. In order to pass file as input to programs that use getchar() use: ./a.out < input.txt
 2. If providing input from terminal to programs that use getchar() CTRL+d acts as EOF